dbautista98/chime-reduction/README.md

     cd chime-reduction

 Use [conda](https://docs.conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html) to create a python environment and install the necessary packages.
-If installing on GBO data reduction machines, there is one extra step to enable conda before you can create the package.
+If installing on GBO data reduction machines, there is an additional step of enabling conda before you can create the environment.

-    conda create --file environment.yml
+    conda env create --file environment.yml

 Activate this new conda environment